Coat of arms of Gibraltar: Use

 The coat of arms of the government of Gibraltar combines that of His Majesty's Government and Gibraltar's own coat of arms.

 Today, the official coat of arms as used by the government of Gibraltar consists of the original coat of arms with the addition of the motto Montis Insignia Calpe ("Insignia of the Mountain of Calpe"; Mons Calpe was the Latin name of the Rock of Gibraltar), which was granted by the College of Arms in 1836 to commemorate the 1779–83 Great Siege of Gibraltar.
-It is the oldest coat of arms in use in an overseas territory of the United Kingdom and is unique in that it is the only armorial insignia that dates from before the period of British colonial administration.
+It is the oldest coat of arms in use in a British overseas territory and is unique in that it is the only armorial insignia that dates from before the period of British colonial administration.

 The arms differ from the seal of Gibraltar, which is an image of the Rock of Gibraltar with a sailing ship in the forefront.
 There is no evidence available as to when this image was created.
 From 1982, a banner of the arms has been used as the flag of Gibraltar.
 The arms also appear in the flag of the governor of Gibraltar.
 The arms of the government of Gibraltar are the same as the royal coat of arms of the United Kingdom combined with a badge featuring the coat of arms of Gibraltar.